 In the case of the events mentioned above, there have been recorded events related to the disciples.
 This is how apocultures, and religious writings, the authenticity of which is questionable, appeared.
 Many apocrine have been lost.
 But references have been found in the famous manuscripts of the dead Sea, which relate to Yaisuah.
 Since the quiet death, the monks had learned about the Yaisuah prophet.
 And this is where Maria from Magdala, too, appears, who has no clear status.
 Some writings give it as she was very close to Him, but “close” is a term that can describe anything: close at souls or flesh.

 Was Mary Magdalena ever married?

 The fact that Mary Magdalene was close to the Mother of God and that she had a double meeting with the Savior made it clear by some testimonies that she would have been closer to Yaisuah than she would be at first sight.

 We understand that Jesus Christ showed Himself to the Mother of the Lord.
 But why should Mary Magdalena also be there?
-At the grave, Yahshua also quarreled with Mary Magdalene for her unbelief, for not persisting in confessing his resurrection.
+At the grave, Yahshua also quarreled with Mary Magdalene for her unbelief and for not persisting in confessing his resurrection.
 The evangelical sources say nothing about the fact that Maria Magdalena, who died in the city of Eph, was married or had children.
 But as she was part of the mironous women group.
-She had no degree of decadence very clearly.
-While the other women were established their identity, it was said that she might be the lover or wife of Christ.
+She had no degree of decadence, very clearly.
+While the other women established their identities, it was said that she might be the lover or wife of Christ.